stereotype441/language/working/enhanced-constructors/feature-specification.md

 To avoid a "syntactic cliff" between the old and new styles of coding generative constructors, it is allowed to mix the two styles.
-That is, even in a generative constructor that has an initializer list, the body is allowed to contain writes to non-late final fields, or invocations of super constructors.
+That is, even in a generative constructor that has an initializer list, the body is allowed to contain writes to non-late final fields, or `super` constructor invocation expressions.

 For example, here is the same `VariableDeclarationImpl` constructor again, written in a mixed style: